SkynetAppDev/skynetappdev.github.io/Add Print functionality to List view buttons.md

 ```

-4. Add a javascript function to the end of the document
+4.Add a javascript function to the end of the document

 **_Code:_**